shilab/Genetic-Privacy-/README.md

 1. tutorials on genetics and genetic privacy
 2. tutorials on diffential privacy and genetic privacy protection techniques

-# Course materials and projects on the following parts
+# Course materials and projects on the following topics
 1. Part I: Human genetics and genomic studies
 2. Part II: Potential genetic privacy risks
 3. Part III: Relevant ethics and regulations for protecting genetic privacy